Subscribe to our blog

 Eddy Camas

-As Vice President, Client Success, Eddy Camas has provided strategic fundraising counsel to food banks, social services and rescue missions nationwide for more than 20 years.
-He works closely with RKD clients to create integrated marketing plans to increase donations, attract new donors and heighten brand awareness.
+As Vice President, Strategy, Eddy Camas has provided strategic fundraising counsel to food banks, social services, rescue missions and animal welfare organizations nationwide for more than 20 years.
+He works closely with RKD clients to create omnichannel marketing plans to increase donations, attract new donors and heighten brand awareness.
 Eddy is a Certified Fund Raising Executive (CFRE).

 Food Bank Benchmark Blog Banner